HMNZS Manuka

+HMNZS Manuka was one of three composite New Zealand-built Castle-class trawlers commissioned by the Royal New Zealand Navy during World War II.

 Background

 The vessel was ordered after the New Zealand government, facing a requirement for more minesweepers to operate in home waters, chose the design because it was simple enough to be built with the country's limited ship construction facilities at the time.

 Construction

 Manuka was laid down on 21 October 1940 and was of a composite design, using Kauri wood due to a shortage of steel at the time.
 Manuka was launched on 23 September 1941, being built by Mason Bros Engineering Co, located at Auckland.
 Being the third naval ship launched in New Zealand for the Royal New Zealand Navy.